DevExpress/vscode-rushsnippets/README.md

 ## Customization

-### Add a Custom Keyboard Shortcut to Expand a Template
+### Add a Custom Keyboard Shortcut to Expand a Snippets

 1\.
 Open the **Keyboard Shortcuts** editor: